MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/MB-310-MOD6_Lab05.md

 19. Enter the number of grace **Days** that you will allow.
 This is the number of days after the due date that a collection letter can be generated.

-20. Select **Add** to add the last collection letter in the sequence.
+20. Select **+Add** to add the last collection letter in the sequence.
 You can add up to five collection letter codes for a collection letter sequence.
 In the collection letter code field, select the next collection letter that will be sent in the sequence.

 21. In the **Description** field, type a value.